GPTs are GPTs: An Early Look at the Labor Market Impact Potential of Large Language Models: Results

 Next, we examine barriers to entry to better understand if there is differentiation in exposure due to types of jobs.
 One such proxy is an O*NET occupation-level descriptor called the "Job Zone." \href{https://www.onetonline.org/help/online/zones}{A Job Zone} groups occupations that are similar in (a) the level of education needed to get a job in the occupation, (b) the amount of related experience required to do the work, and (c) the extent of on-the-job training needed to do the work.
 In the O*NET database, there are 5 Job Zones, with Job Zone 1 requiring the least amount of preparation (3 months) and Job Zone 5 requiring the most extensive amount of preparation, 4 or more years.
 We observe that median income increases monotonically across Job Zones as the level of preparation needed also increases, with the median worker in Job Zone 1 earning $\$30,230$ and the median worker in Job Zone 5 earning $\$80,980$.

 All of our measures ($\alpha$, $\beta$, and $\zeta$) show an identical pattern, that is, exposure increases from Job Zone 1 to Job Zone 4, and either remains similar or decreases at Job Zone 5.
 Similar to Figure \ref{fig:exposure_final}, in Figure \ref{fig:job_zone_plots}, we plot the percentage of workers at every threshold of exposure.
-We find that, on average, the percentage of workers in occupations with greater than 50\% $\beta$ exposure in Job Zones 1 through 5 have $\beta$ at 0.00\% (Job Zone 1), 6.11\% (Job Zone 2), 10.57\% (Job Zone 3), 34.5\% (Job Zone 4), and 26.45\% (Job Zone 5), respectively.
+We find that, on average, the percentage of workers in occupations with greater than 50\% $\beta$ exposure in Job Zones 1 through 5 have $\beta$ at 0.00\% (Job Zone 1), 6.11\% (Job Zone 2), 10.57\% (Job Zone 3), 34.5\% (Job Zone 4), and 26.45\% (Job Zone 5), respectively.\footnote{For this set of results, all tasks have equal weight within an occupation.
+Results do not change meaningfully with the core/supplemental weighting scheme.}